LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

 #### Data utility

 Atmospheric aerosols are considered one of the major uncertainties in climate forcing, and a detailed aerosol characterization is needed in order to understand their role in the atmospheric processes as well as human health and environment.
 The most significant source of uncertainty is the large variability in space and time.
 Due to their short lifetime and strong interactions, their global concentrations and properties are poorly known.
 For these reasons, information on the large-scale three-dimensional aerosol distribution in the atmosphere should be continuously monitored.
 It is undoubted that information on the vertical distribution is particularly important and that lidar remote sensing is the most appropriate tool for providing this information.
 ARES data products are particularly useful for addressing important issues like validation and improvement of models that predict the future state of the atmosphere and its dependence on different scenarios describing economic development, including those actions taken to preserve the quality of the environment.
+ARESdata prodcuts are also crucial for the calirbation and validation of satellite aerosol emasureents and for the improvement of teh satellite retrieval algorithm.
+Additionally the assimilation of ARES profiles in aerosol transport and climate models can improve the model accuracy in forecasting specific events (like volcanic eruption and desert dust events)and in describing the aerosol state at continetal level.

 * ARES Level 1 data are particularly interesting for several applications such as model assimilation and monitoring of special/critical events (volcanic eruptions, dust intrusions, ...).